-Until I step onto my mat, I’m unaware of my breath
+Until I step onto my mat, I’m unaware of my breath.

 Even during those first few minutes on my mat, I’ll pay attention to everything but my breath–the tightness in my calves, the tension in my hamstrings, the ache in my knees.
 Or I’ll worry about the blood rushing from my head when I rise too quickly from a forward bend or how my back groans if I reach to touch my toes too quickly as we begin our practice.

-But with each twist and turn, I notice how each breath supports my being in each moment, carries me forward into the next pose and the next.
-If I pay close attention, I’ll begin to notice how my breath comes in different rhythms–faster if I’m doing Sun Salutes, slower if I’m resting in Mountain Pose, loud as a steam engine when I’m kicking into handstand, soft as a kiss when I rest on my side after a gentle twist.
+But with each twist and turn, I notice how each breath supports my being in each moment, carrying me forward into the next pose and the next.
+If I pay close attention, I’ll begin to notice how my breath comes in different rhythms–faster if I’m doing Sun Salutations, slower if I’m resting in Mountain Pose, loud as a steam engine when I’m kicking into handstand, soft as a kiss when I rest on my side after a gentle twist.